 - Sugar maple

 Camp Chef Competition Blend Hardwood Pellets

-This is another one on the expensive side but you get a couple of twenty-pound bags for every purchase.
-This holds a 4.5/5 Amazon stars from less than 200 reviewers.
+This is another one on the expensive side, but you get a couple of twenty-pound bags for every purchase.
+This holds 4.5/5 Amazon stars from less than 200 reviewers.
 This is called the “competition blend” by most BBQ grillers for a good reason.

 This is quite versatile as you can use it for pork, fish, beef, baked goods, and veggies.
-The pellets are made of 100% all-natural, hardwood, and food-grade pellets.
-Additionally, these produce little ash so cleanup is not a hassle.
-You can store these for a year at the very least and are frequently used for grilling competitions.
+The pellets are 100% all-natural, hardwood, and food-grade.
+Additionally, these produce little ash, so cleanup is not a hassle.
+You can store these for a year at the very least, and they are frequently used for grilling competitions.